quiet-zone-background-world-of-threads-festival-gareth-bate

 Oakville, Ontario, Canada

-Ixchel Suarez, Fractals from Nature, detail.
+Ixchel Suarez, Fractals from Nature, Quiet Zone exhibition, World of Threads Festival 2012.

-Ixchel Suarez, Fractals from Nature, detail.
+Ixchel Suarez, Fractals from Nature, Quiet Zone exhibition, World of Threads Festival 2012.

 Chamila Belleth